Security & Privacy

 Technical and Organizational Measures ('TOMs')

-• We enter into Data Processing Agreements ('DPAs') with PostHog Cloud customers when requested - our standard agreement is here.
+- We enter into Data Processing Agreements ('DPAs') with PostHog Cloud customers when requested - you can generate a DPA here.
 We maintain a register of all DPAs we have entered into.

 Charles Cook (VP Operations) is our assigned Data Protection Officer and is responsible for overseeing compliance.
 Customers can email privacy@posthog.com for any questions relating to GDPR or privacy more generally.